 |Maximum||Rs 30 lakh|

 Hyundai’s new SUV – the Kona (the regular version) is already on sale in the Korean market, and it will soon be rolled out in the global markets including Europe and North America.
 The SUV also made its India debut at the Auto Expo in February, 2018.
 The electric version of the Kona will see a release in the European carmaker this summer (mid 2018).
 The South Korean carmaker will introduce all-electric version of the vehicle that will target eco-friendly car buyers.
 The Indian Government is also planning to switch to full-electric cars by 2030.

 Under the new GST tax regime, the cess on EVs has been reduced to 12 per cent while the hybrid vehicles have been taxed at 43 per cent.
 With lowered tax, the new Hyundai electric SUV is likely to be positioned quite competitively.
 Prices of the Kona electric are estimated to fall in the range of Rs 25 lakh (for the entry-level variant) – Rs 30 lakh (for the range-topping model).
 While the regular version of the SUV (global-spec) rivals the Nissan Juke, Honda HRV and Toyota CHR, the India-bound electric model won’t have a direct competition.

 First unveiled at an event in Milan, Italy, the Hyundai Kona had its public debut at the 2017 Frankfurt Motor Show.
 The SUV was also put up on display at the 2018 Geneva Motor Show.
 Hyundai India has showcased the regular model at the 2018 Delhi Auto Expo; however, it will launch the electric version of the SUV in the country.
 As mentioned above, the EV model will come via a CKD route and will hit showrooms in the second half of 2019.
-The company hasn’t yet announced the exact launch date of the SUV.
+The exact launch date of the SUV is yet to be announced by the carmaker.